 As a new brand, there may be no negative comments, but to tap into the Chinese market and build up the brand image, you will still need to proactively manage your online reputation.
 If potential customers search your brand/products on Chinese search engines, well-organised positive search results on 1st and 2nd SERP will encourage them to consider the brand and finally make the purchase.
 These positive search results can be managed proactively by the brands, telling the brand story, introducing the star products from both official and user positions, and identifying the key differentiators of your brand from your competitors.

-That’s why online reputation management is so important.
+That’s why ORM is so important.
 It’s not just about removing or limiting negative information about your brand; it’s about promoting the positive and boosting your reputation.
 If it’s done well, your business has the best chance to succeed in China.

 How do we manage your online reputation in China?